 - Google can access the page: The page isn't blocked from indexing with a robots.txt rule, noindex rule, or by requiring a login

-- The page follows all the webmaster guidelines: Google won't index a page that violates our guidelines.
+- The page follows all the Google Search essentials: Google won't index a page that violates the spam policies or can't be indexed for technical reasons.

 - The page isn't a duplicate of another page: Google tries to group together any duplicate pages on your site, and will index only one of those pages.
 If only one of those duplicates has a video, but that is not the indexed page, then Google won't index the video for that page.